YLTsai0609/elastic_search_cheatsheet/udemy/chp8/98_right_number_of_shards.md

 <img src='../assets/98_3.png'><img>

-# Jow Many Shards Do I Need?
+# How Many Shards Do I Need?

 1. You can't add more shards later witnhout re-indexing.